 Make sure you both know the ground rules, like no name-calling, yelling, personal attacks, or any kind of uncontrolled anger.
 If someone breaks these rules, either spouse can call a time-out and come back to the conversation when things have settled down.
 Time-outs must be respected.

 Both people need to feel listened to.
 So take turns serving as the listener and the speaker.
 Take ten minutes per turn.
 Stop after you have both had a chance to speak.

 The speaker’s job is to say how you experienced a recent installment in the conflict you’re having, giving your version of events and your feelings about it.
 Yes, you will have the microphone for a while, but you can’t use it to criticize your partner or introduce other topics.
-Avoid practical problem solving as well, at this point.
-Instead, open up and talk about how your mother-in-law coming to town makes you feel about yourself, your relationship, and how it connects with earlier things in your life.
+Use I-statements instead of You-statements.
+Verbalize your feelings rather than acting them out.
+Instead of “You were so selfish and immature to invite your mom to visit without asking me!” say “I felt neglected and angry when you invited your mom to visit without asking me.”
+This is your chance to open up, explain things, and be vulnerable.
+Hold off on practical problem solving at this point.

 Your job as listener is to bite your tongue and try to understand how your partner sees the situation.
 Do not contest their facts even if you think they are getting them all wrong.
 His/her feelings are based on that version of events, and he/she needs to be heard if you two are to relax your guard and restore the goodwill it takes to work together.
 This style of communication may seem forced in the beginning, but over time it will feel more natural and become a vital tool in your couple’s tool kit.